abinit/abinit/split/README.rst

-To give a concrete example, since most of the CPP options related to the Fortran standard version supported by the compiler are used in ABINIT Common, it is worth taking a few design decisions in order not repeat the detection tests within ABINIT Core, thus saving a significant amount of time when running the configure scripts, one after the other.
+To give a concrete example, since most of the CPP options related to the Fortran standard version supported by the compiler are used in ABINIT Common, it is worth taking a few design decisions in order not to repeat the detection tests within ABINIT Core, thus saving a significant amount of time when running the configure scripts, one after the other.

-Another motivation to simplify the design of build systems adds up in the case of ABINIT Common and LibPAW: they will be used by more than one DFT.
+Another motivation to simplify the design of build systems adds up in the case of ABINIT Common and LibPAW: they will be used by more than one DFT code.
 Since they will export Fortran modules -- the least standard software component that has ever existed -- it is of utmost importance to limit the number of variants produced during the build of each of these blocks.

 Accessing information at different levels